How exactly do you turn on/off your hearing aid?

 Each hearing aid device has its own unique mode to be turned on and turned off.
 Although the action of turning on and off a device is quite simple, it is necessary to perform it in the correct manner so the device can be kept in good condition over time.

-If the hearing aid does not turn on, it could be for one of the following reasons:
+If your hearing aid does not turn on, check for these common issues:

-• the volume of the hearing aid is set to the minimum
+• The volume is set to the minimum.

-• the hearing aid has not been properly turned on
+• The device has not been properly switched on.

-Once these minor problems have been resolved, the device should operate as intended.
+Once these minor problems are resolved, your hearing aid should operate correctly.

 Turning your hearing aid off